AppDynamics

 http://yourcompany.saas.appdynamics.com

-Client Secret: Follow the instructions in the API Clients | AppDynamics Documentation section of the AppDynamics documentation to create your Client Secret.
+Client Secret: Follow the instructions in the API Clients | AppDynamics documentation section of the AppDynamics documentation to create your Client Secret.

-Adding AppDynamics as a Data Source in the UI
+Adding AppDynamics as a data sourceβ

-To add AppDynamics as a data source in Nobl9 using the Agent or Direct connection method, follow these steps:
+To add AppDynamics as a data source in Nobl9 using the agent or direct connection method, follow these steps:

 - Navigate to Integrations > Sources.

-- Click the
+- Click

 - Click the relevant Source icon.